-Data-driven Lending: The efficient use of all available data along the customer journey is the focus here.
-The use of automated scoring and decision models enables granular creditworthiness checks.
-In addition, data is used to make predictions regarding expected borrowing (predictive analytics).
+- Data-driven lending: here, the focus is on the efficient use of all available data along the customer journey.
+The use of automated scoring or decision models enables granular credit scoring.
+In addition, data is used to make predictions regarding expected borrowings (predictive analytics).

 - Lending platforms & ecosystems: the focus is on establishing platforms & ecosystems in the context of consumer, mortgage and corporate loans.
 The current focus is on digital lending platforms, differentiated into comparison sites, distribution platforms and credit marketplaces.